Home of Shell MegaPack : Windows Explorer-Like File & Folder Browser Controls & Components For .Net & ActiveX

 Q. Does Crypto Obfuscator support recovering the original stack trace, watch variable names, etc once symbols are renamed?

 Yes.
-Whenever assemblies are processed, Crypto Obfuscator generates a mapping file which maps original names to new names.
+Whenever assemblies are obfuscated, Crypto Obfuscator generates a mapping file which maps original names to new names.
 To recover the original stack trace, use Project menu --> Stack Trace Deobfuscator.

 Q. What are the system requirements to run Crypto Obfuscator?

 Crypto Obfuscator requires .Net Framework 2.0 or higher to run.
-However, as noted above, it can process assemblies built for all versions of the .Net framework.
+However, as noted above, it can obfuscate assemblies built for all versions of the .Net framework.

-Q. Are there special or additional system requirements to run protected versions of my .Net assemblies?
+Q. Are there special or additional system requirements to run obfuscated versions of my .Net assemblies?

 No. Crypto Obfuscator does not add any additional dependencies whatsoever.
-Processed assemblies run on the same version of the .Net framework that they are originally built for.
+Obfuscated assemblies run on the same version of the .Net framework that they are originally built for.

 Q. Can Crypto Obfuscator be run from the command line?